Picture of Dr. Shannon Franklin

 Beautiful female breathing fresh air outside - Health care and wellness concept

-How to Heal Avoidant Attachment Style: A Path to Deeper Connection
+How to Heal Avoidant Attachment Style: Complete Guide

+Healing avoidant attachment style involves developing a greater sense of emotional safety, learning to tolerate closeness without shutting down, and gradually building trust through consistent, healthy relationships.
 For many people, the idea of vulnerability in relationships feels uncomfortable, even threatening.
-If you find yourself pulling away when partners get too close, struggling to express emotions, or feeling suffocated by others’ needs for intimacy, you may have developed an avoidant attachment style.
-While this pattern once served as protection, it can create barriers to the deep, meaningful connections
+If you find yourself pulling away when partners get too close, struggling to express emotions, or feeling suffocated by others’

 Young woman intently searching on her laptop